 Our overall health and well-being relies on a good night’s sleep.
 So many people, including our children, do not get enough quality sleep.
 Dr. Laudati can identify signs of sleep disorders commonly overlooked by Physicians.
 Poor sleep can lead to high blood pressure, heart attacks, weight gain, loss of energy, decrease ability to concentrate at school or work and these people have an increased level of irritability.
 Snoring is a sign of Sleep Apnea.
 Sleep Apnea is a serious medical condition.
 During the night, a person can stop breathing many times.
 Snoring can lead to gasping for air that cannot pass through a partially blocked airway.
 The mouth can show signs of Sleep Apnea.
 Sleep Apnea patients routinely grind their teeth, have enlarged tongues and misaligned teeth in addition to dry mouth and many unexplained cavities.
 Every Patient at North Country Smiles is screened for Sleep Disorders.
 If you, or someone you love, think you might be having trouble sleeping, call North Country Smiles and let us help you.

 At North Country Smiles, we routinely screen our patients for signs of oral cancer.
 We use a special light that shows us areas that indicate early signs of oral cancer.
 Drinking alcohol, smoking, and HPV, Human Papilloma Virus, have the potential of contributing to the onset of oral cancer.

-Dr. Laudati and our entire team encourage you to learn more about holistic dentistry and our biocompatible approach by visiting our office.
+Dr. Laudati and our entire team encourage you to learn more about our biocompatible approach by visiting our office.
 We are happy to give you more information on how to improve your oral health in a safe, toxin-free way.
 Call us today!
 Office of North Country Smiles Phone Number 631-265-5549